ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on satire of ignoring societal red flags.
+An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on the psychological denial before collapse.

 ---